National Health Center Week 2025: An Advocacy Guide for Providers

 Community health centers also play a significant role in health professions’ training, both by directly sponsoring residencies and fellowships but also through partnerships with colleges and universities.
 This is a strategic investment in health centers’ future workforce.

 Health centers also are experts in removing obstacles to care for low-income and uninsured patients.
 They have sliding fee scales for all clinical services provided at their centers and also have systems in place to get prescriptions medicines, lab work, and diagnostic testing to their patients.
+Working here, health professionals are better able to provide care to those who need it most.

 “It’s extremely frustrating to provide healthcare only to find out the people you’re providing it to cannot afford to go and get the prescription filled or get the lab test done, or do any of a host of other things,” Dr. Flinter says.
 “Community health centers are required to have solved many of those problems.
 You can’t solve every problem all the time, but there’s a strategy for helping people get medications filled and get necessary lab tests done.
 And as ideas develop within the health center world, I think there’s also a good sharing of best practices, and ways to help others develop those same strategies.”